twrelax523/ostium-scalper/README.md

 ### Create a Short ETH Limit Order

-This example shows how to create a short ETH limit order, 10% below the current ETHUSD price.
+This example shows how to create a short ETH limit order, 10% above the current ETHUSD price.
+So if price goes up 10% we order a Short ETH trade.

 ```python
 # Get private key from environment variable